11 Biggest IPOs of All-Time: The Largest Initial Public Offerings Ever

 Current valuation (2023): $97 billion.

 Before SoftBank, there was NTT Mobile.
-On its IPO in 1998, it was the largest that Japan had ever seen.
-Goldman Sachs maintains a stirring article that covers the event on its website, which made Japan’s third-largest company by market capitalization at the time.
-It was a huge milestone for the American investment bank, as Japanese companies have traditionally turned to Japanese investment banks for their IPOs.
+On their IPO, which took place in 1998, it was the largest IPO Japan had ever seen.
+Goldman Sachs has a stirring article about the same on their website, which made Japan’s third-largest company by market capitalization at the time of the IPO.
+It was a huge milestone for the investment bank, as Japanese companies traditionally use Japanese investment banks for their IPOs.

 5. Visa